-What the issue was, it wasn’t the chicken, but my perception and distorted view of what an actual sized chicken wing should look like.
-Unlike the chicken in the U.S., in Japan the wings did not look as though they were “roided up” like some Huntington Beach bro.
-The chicken I had was along the lines of a hipster chicken in skinny jeans because it was petite.
+The issue was my perception and distorted view of what an actual-sized chicken wing should look like.
+Unlike the chicken in the U.S., in Japan, the wings did not look as though they were “roided up” like some Huntington Beach bro.
+The chicken I had was a hipster chicken in skinny jeans because it was petite.
 Each chicken wing I nibbled on was as if I were eating the corn off the cob of baby corn.

 After looking into why chicken wings are so big in the U.S., I found out why via the Huffington Post, and you’re not going to like why.

 If you want big!
 We’ll give you big.
 Not only that, but we’ll also grow it faster.
 The only trade-off is that it comes with the use of synthetic hormones in the feedstock, or FDA approved arsenic to promote growth and to kill parasites.
 If that isn’t enough, many of our foods will be genetically engineered to maximize and ensure your wings are bro’d out to the max bro.

 Since the environment and conditions are often cramped and dirty, additional techniques include washing chickens in a final chlorine bath help to kill any bacteria during the slaughtering process, yum.

 How bad are these bad boy chickens?
 They’re bad enough that your parents are going to frown on you for hanging out with them.
 They’re so bad that a lot of the products used in the farming processes are banned in various parts of the world from the European Union, Japan, and even some states in the U.S. like Maryland.